 - ensure the security and confidentiality of covered records,

-- protect against any anticipated threats or hazards to the security of such records, and
+- protect against any anticipated threats or hazards to the security or integrity of such records, and

-- protect against the unauthorized access or use of such records or information in ways that could result in substantial harm or inconvenience to customers.
+- protect against the unauthorized access or use of such records or information in ways that could result in substantial harm or inconvenience to any customer.

 The Program incorporates by reference the Institution’s policies and procedures enumerated below, and is in addition to any institutional policies and procedures that may be required pursuant to other federal and state laws and regulations, including, without limitation, the Family Educational Rights and Privacy Act (FERPA).

-The Program applies to any record containing nonpublic financial information about a student or other third party who has a relationship with the Institution, whether in paper, electronic or other form, which is handled or maintained by or on behalf of the Institution or its affiliates.
+The Program applies to any record containing nonpublic financial information about a student or other third party who has a relationship with the Institution (“customer”), whether the record in paper, electronic or other form, which is handled or maintained by or on behalf of the Institution or its affiliates.
 For these purposes, the term nonpublic financial information shall mean any information:

 - a student or other third party provides in order to obtain a financial service from the Institution,